XHan-D/Codes_for_Digital_Safety_Nets/README.md

-This repository includes codes for "Digital Safety Nets: How Social Networks Shape Online Medical Crowdfunding Performance".
+This repository contains codes for "Digital Safety Nets: How Social Networks Shape Online Medical Crowdfunding Performance".
 More details to be added.